Controlled equilibrium selection in stochastically perturbed dynamics: Proofs of the results in Section

-\begin{proof}[Proof of Theorem~\ref{T1.4}] Part of the proof relies on results in \cite{Ichihara-11}.
-These results require a Foster--Lyapunov type hypothesis which we verify next.
+By Theorem~1.1 in \cite{Bogachev-96}, this implies that the measure $\eta_v$ has density in $L^{\nicefrac{d}{(d-1)}}(\Rd)$.
+This completes the proof. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{T1.4}] Without loss of generality we assume $\varepsilon=1$, and we suppress the explicit dependence on $\varepsilon$ in the notation used in the theorem.
+The statement concerning existence of solutions and the behavior above and below a critical value for $\beta$ follows by the results in \cite{Ichihara-11}.
+For this, we need to first verify a Foster--Lyapunov type hypothesis, which is part of the assumptions.
 Note that the operator $F$ in \cite{Ichihara-11} has a negative sign in the Laplacian so that $\cA[\varphi]=-F[\varphi]$, where $\cA$ is the operator defined in \eqref{ELA.3A}.
 So, given that $\ell$ is inf-compact, $\varphi_0=0$ is an obvious choice to satisfy (A4) in \cite{Ichihara-11}.
 Then of course $-\cA[\varphi_0]\to-\infty$ as $\abs{x}\to\infty$.
 Note that Theorem~2.2 in \cite{Ichihara-11} then asserts that $V$ is bounded below in $\Rd$.

-Next, consider $\varphi_1 = - a_1 \sqrt\Lyap$ with $a_1 \df \inf_{\cK^c}\, \frac{\abs{\langle m,\grad\Lyap\rangle}\sqrt\Lyap} {\abs{\grad\Lyap}^2}$, where $\cK$ is as in Hypothesis~\ref{H1.1}\,(3) and $\Lyap$ is as in Lemma~\ref{L2.3}.
+Next, consider $\varphi_1 = - a_1 \sqrt\Lyap$ with $a_1 \df \inf_{\cK^c}\, \frac{\abs{\langle m,\grad\Lyap\rangle}\sqrt\Lyap} {\abs{\grad\Lyap}^2}$, where $\cK$ is as in Hypothesis~\ref{H1.1}\,(3), and $\Lyap$ is as in Lemma~\ref{L2.3}.
 Since $\Lyap$ agrees with $\Bar\Lyap$ outside some compact set by Lemma~\ref{L2.3}, it follows by Hypothesis~\ref{H1.1}\,(3) that $a_1>0$.
 Then we obtain